In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 "Make sure your sketches and templates give all the details your vendor needs."

-Your project may involve some unique shapes that make it difficult for you to provide a detailed sketch.
+Your project may involve some unique shapes that make it challenging to provide a detailed sketch.
 A template helps communicate what you’re looking for.
+This tool bridges the gap between conceptual ideas and physical creation, ensuring the manufacturer perfectly captures and understands your vision.

-The most important thing for your pattern template is: It must be to the exact size and shape of what you want to be fabricated.
+The most important thing about your pattern template is that it must be the exact size and shape of what you want to fabricate.

 Templates must:

-Communication is crucial for your glass manufacturer to deliver the product you were hoping for.
+Communication is key for your glass manufacturer to deliver the product you were hoping for.
 Make sure your sketches and templates give all the details your vendor needs.

 "Getting glass design details right saves you time, money, and frustration.